 In this on-demand webinar, sychotherapist Rich Gallagher, LMFT, a former customer support executive, teaches essential yet fundamental skills you can use to make your support center a stress-free zone.
 Learn valuale tips for building a stress-free support team and hear what support managers can do for their team’s emotional well-being.

-NEC Launches Cloud Contact Center Solution
+RingCentral Adds Cloud Contact Center to its Enterprise Communications Solution